Michael Meyer

 HPE, Flexential, and Peak 10

-Storage, data, cloud, colocation, national-account, and solution-architecture work across enterprise infrastructure and service delivery.
+Enterprise storage, data, cloud, colocation, national-account, and solution-architecture experience across infrastructure and service delivery.

 Education and formation